 Now is an excellent time to double check that the slots are deep enough to accept the fret tangs.
 All that sanding to surface the fingerboard may have resulted in slots that are now too shallow.
 It that turns out to be the case and the fingerboard is unbound you can easily saw the slots a bit deeper now.
 If the fingerboard is bound you can probably gouge out one or two shallow slots with whatever tool you used to clean the slots, but if a lot of slots are too shallow it is best to remove the binding, re-saw the slots and then re-bind the board.
 It is also possible to route the slots deeper with a small router and micro end mill, but do keep in mind that such end mills are really fragile and wicked expensive and you're likely to break some doing this.

 After the slots are cleaned of debris you can slightly chamfer the top edges of the fret slots by running a triangular needle file along each slot.
-I'm of mixed opinion as to the value of this.
-It doesn't seem to be any more difficult to insert the frets one way or the other.
 If you do this on a bound fingerboard be careful not to file a groove in the binding.

 Now the fingerboard is ready for fret installation and you have a pile of pieces of fret wire.
 If the fingerboard is bound then you'll need to cut the tangs off the ends of each piece as discussed above.
 When you do this try to not cut off too much of the tang – make it as long as possible, but so it will still fit into the slot.